 The Program is available to medical, nursing, midwifery, allied health, dental and Aboriginal and Torres Strait Islander health professionals providing primary health care in the Aboriginal Community Controlled Health Sector (ACCHS) sector, non-government organisations and private practice.

-Under the HWSP, health professionals working in rural and remote locations (MMM 3-7) can apply for scholarships or bursaries to pursue further education or attend training courses.
+Under the HWSP, health professionals providing 15+ hours per week of face to face clinical service in rural and remote locations (MMM 3-7), or in an Aboriginal Community Controlled Health Organisation (ACCHO) in any NSW or ACT location, can apply for scholarships or bursaries to pursue further education or attend training courses.

 Who manages the Program?

 The Program is an initiative of the Australian Government Department of Health, administered in New South Wales by NSW Rural Doctors Network (RDN).

 To be eligible for a scholarship or bursary, you must be a health professional and meet all the following criteria: